 In California, agriculture accounts for approximately 50 percent of recycled water use while landscape irrigation accounts for about 20 percent.
-Recycled water has safely been used to irrigate public facilities such as school grounds, athletic fields, golf courses, parks, common areas of residential neighborhoods, and lawns at single-family residences for many years.
+Recycled water has safely been used to irrigate public facilities such as school grounds, athletic fields, golf courses, parks and common areas of residential neighborhoods for many years.
 There have not been any reported cases of illness or allergies as a result of its use for landscape irrigation or agricultural uses.
 Other uses include industrial applications and groundwater recharge.